Clay Township, Michigan

 Clay Township is a civil township of St. Clair County in the U.S. state of Michigan.
-The population was 9,066 at the 2010 Census.
+The population was 8,446 at the 2020 census.

-The township is located along the mouth of the St. Clair River at Lake St. Clair, and the river delta includes Harsens Island and numerous other islands.
+The township is located along the mouth of the St. Clair River at Lake St. Clair.
+The river delta includes numerous islands, in which Harsens Island is the largest.
 The township mostly surrounds the city of Algonac, but the two are administered autonomously since Algonac incorporated as a city in 1967.

-Amenities and communities

-Clay Township Park is located on Pte Tremble Road, next to the Clay Township offices and Police Department.
-It includes a children's playground and a water splash pad.
-Impromptu volleyball games take place, and residents enjoy the walking paths.
-The park features a basketball court that is flooded in winter to serve as an ice skating rink and walking trail.
-It is lighted to facilitate evening accessibility.
-A concession building and restroom facilities are also available.
+Most of Algonac State Park is located within Clay Township.